XRM-OSS/Xrm-WebApi-Client/README.md

 ## How to build it
 For bootstrapping, simply run ```npm install``` once initially.

 For every build, you can just call ```npm run build```.
-Note: For Windows you'll have to delete the `Publish` and `-p` directories before each build, as Windows does not know `mkdir -p`, which causes the issues.
-This will be resolved eventually.
+You'll find the build output in the Publish directory.

 [![NPM version](https://img.shields.io/npm/v/xrm-webapi-client.svg?style=flat)](https://www.npmjs.com/package/xrm-webapi-client)